joekrump/react-cms-api-server/readme.md

 I currently removed the _VerifyCsrfToken_ middleware from the _$middleware_ array in _app/Http/Kernel.php_ file.
 If you want to use it in your project, just use the route middleware _csrf_ you can find, in the same class, in the _$routeMiddleware_ array.

-## Feedback

-I currently made this project for personal purposes.
-I decided to share it here to help anyone with the same needs.
-If you have any feedback to improve it, feel free to make a suggestion, or open a PR!